DRx3D/XSeen/README.md

 ## Next Release

 0.9 will contain some major items to be released prior to the first standardized release.
-The biggest change will be preperation for the new tag prefix.
+The biggest change will be preparation for the new tag prefix.
 XSeen will use the prefix 'xr-' for all tags.
 In V0.9, both 'x-' and 'xr-' will be supported with the 'x-' version being deprecated.
 After that 'x-' will only be supported as a conversion marker.
 Details will be providing during the release.

 In addition the following items are planned for the next release (0.9).